bahrus/litter-g/README.md

 </ul>
 ```

-litter-g attaches a lit renderer property to any DOM element in its ShadowDOM realm, having attribute 'data-lit', based on the snippet of lit syntax contained within the script child, as shown above.
-It also attaches an "_input" property.
-Any time the _input property changes, the renderer updates the parent DOM element.
+The snippet of lit syntax contained within the script child, becomes the innerHTML renderer, and it rerenders antime the attached  _input property changes.  \

 ## Directives